As the 2018/19 football season gets under way and England bask in

 a new manager, a playing strip and badge, based on that of the

 original Wimbledon FC, and a stadium were unveiled to fans and the

 media at the packed-out Wimbledon Community Centre.

 Player trials on Wimbledon Common

 assemble a competitive team at very short notice, AFC Wimbledon

-held player trials on 29 June 2002 on Wimbledon Common, open to
+held trials on Wimbledon Common on 29 June 2002.
+This was open to

 any unattached player who felt he was good enough to try out for

 the team.
 The event attracted 230 hopeful players, from whom the club's